 What Happens if You Wrongfully Withhold a Tenant’s Security Deposit?

 Among other things, under Florida law, you may forfeit your right to make any deductions, as well as be liable for paying your tenant’s court costs and attorney fees.

 What Happens if the Property Changes Hands During a Tenancy?

 Under Florida security deposit laws, there is only one option for outgoing landlords.
 That is, to transfer the deposit (plus any accrued interest) to the incoming landlord.
 If there are any deductions, you must provide an accurate accounting for the same.

-Once you’ve done this, you’ll be relieved of any responsibility in regards to storing your tenant’s security deposit.
+Once you’ve done this, you’ll be relieved of any responsibility in regards to storing your tenant’s security deposit in Florida.

 As a landlord you are responsible for following the proper secure deposit procedures and other guidelines under the states landlord-tenant laws.
 You should also be sure to familiarize yourself with the legal eviction process, lease termination policies, squatters rights, the Fair Housing Act, and rent increase laws.

 If you would like help with Florida's security deposit laws or managing your rental properties contact the expert team at Sun-Pro Realty and Management today!

 Disclaimer: This blog isn’t a substitute for professional legal advice.
 Laws change and this post may not be updated at the time you read it.
 If you need further help, kindly contact a licensed attorney.